-- Q. Do I need a permit from HCD to remodel my home, even though all the changes and upgrades are on the inside? - A. You need a permit from the state Department of Housing and Community Development (HCD).
+- Q. Does a resident need a permit from HCD to remodel their home, even though all the changes and upgrades are on the inside? - A. Homeowners need a permit from the state Department of Housing and Community Development (HCD).
 Only HCD, not local government, may issue permits for alterations of a mobile home's structural, fire safety, electrical, plumbing or mechanical components.
 The two offices that handle such permits are: